-The Mandeville-Covington Metropolitan Planning Area (MPA) is in the southwestern half of St. Tammany Parish.
-In 2019 the population of the MPA was just over 130,000.
+The Mandeville-Covington Metropolitan Planning Area (MPA) is the western half of St. Tammany Parish.
+Census 2020 population of the Mandeville/Covington urban area was 113,763.
 In addition to Mandeville and Covington, significant population and/or employment centers in the MPA include Madisonville and Abita Springs.